Red Foxes - All You Need To Know

 Red foxes, like other species of their family, are omnivorous and opportunistic eaters.
 Their diet can range between meat and fruits, but they prefer meat.
 They hunt small mammals such as rats, mice, voles and often squirrels, plus rabbits and hares.

 However, foxes are also a bit lazier than other animals who hunt for their food.
 That means they will feed on animals if they can easily catch them.
 This is also one of the reasons why foxes attack people’s poultry and rabbits.
 The animals are already in cages and have nowhere to run.
 If the fox can get access inside of the cage, you can be sure it will kill all your animals.

 Foxes would also eat fallen fruit in the wild and in your garden.
-Other food that attracts them to your home is pet food, rats and mice if you have an infestation, and birds which feed in your bird feeders and water sources.
+Other food that attracts them to your home is pet food, rats and mice if you have an infestation, and birds that feed in your bird feeders and water sources.

-On rare occasions, if food is scarce, they may resolve to eat vegetables, fish, frogs, even worms.
+On rare occasions, if food is scarce, they may resolve to eat vegetables, fish, frogs, and even worms.
 And in an urban area, they can often be seen scavenging for food in garbage bins and eating food scraps.

 When Do Red Foxes Mate?

 The mating season for red foxes begins in late December and continues until the end of March.
 Peak months for breeding are January and February.
 The female fox gives birth between March and April and the young ones start getting out of the den at about 12 weeks of age.

 Foxes often live in pairs or in groups, they are solitary animals.
 However, during their mating season, once the male has chosen a vixen, both can be seen living and hunting together for a couple of days.
 Between one and six days, the female is in a period called estrus, which means that she is ready to be mated by the male.

 After the pair has mated, the male will leave the female.
 Sometimes the males even go out to look for another female to mate with.